programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

    This command told *jekyll* to create a *new* site by installing all the necessary files in a folder named *JekyllDemo*.
 The folder you create at this step (e.g. JekyllDemo) will be referred to as the "website folder" for the rest of this tutorial.

-4. At the command line, type in the following to navigate into your site folder (through the rest of this lesson, always replace "JekyllDemo" with whatever name you chose for your site in Step 3):
+4. At the command line, type in the following to navigate into your site folder (through the rest of this lesson, always replace "JekyllDemo" with whatever name you chose for your site in the previous step):

    `cd JekyllDemo` (Don't forget to substitute the name of your website folder for *JekyllDemo* here!)